-ATTRACT AND RETAIN EXECUTIVES Attract and retain the highest caliber executives by providing compensation opportunities comparable to those offered by other companies with which we compete for business and talent ACHIEVE BUSINESS GOALS Communicate, support and drive achievement of our business strategies and goals MOTIVATE PERFORMANCE Motivate strong performance from executive management in an incentive-driven culture by delivering greater rewards for superior performance and reduced rewards for underperformance REWARD ACHIEVEMENT Reward achievement of both short-term results and long-term shareholder value creation ALIGN INTERESTS Closely align executives' interests with our shareholders' interests and foster an equity-based ownership environment
+ATTRACT AND RETAIN EXECUTIVES Attract and retain the highest caliber executives by providing compensation opportunities comparable to those offered by other companies with which we compete for business and talent We define performance as the achievement of results against our challenging internal financial targets and ESG ACHIEVE BUSINESS GOALS Communicate, support and drive achievement of our business strategies and goals MOTIVATE PERFORMANCE Motivate strong performance from executive management in an incentive-driven culture by delivering greater rewards for superior performance and reduced rewards for underperformance Our executive compensation program has an integrated focus on short- and long-term financial metrics and provides an effective framework by which progress against strategic goals may be appropriately measured and rewarded.
+The Talent & Compensation Committee continues to REWARD ACHIEVEMENT Reward achievement of both short-term results and long-term shareholder value creation place great emphasis on performance indicators that executive management can influence or control, including profitability and sound financial management of our capital, to drive sustained shareholder ALIGN INTERESTS Closely align executives' interests with our shareholders' interests and foster an equity-based ownership environment value creation and reward executives when they are successful.